Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Background

-The key idea is that there is a parameter $k$ and once the value of $k$ is fixed then the complexity becomes `easy' and in particular fixed order polynomial.
-There are various equivalent definitions of what it means for a problem to be FPT, but a standard one is that it can be solved in time $f(k) n^{O(1)}$ for some computable function $f(k)$.
-The FPT literature also uses the notation ``O$^*$'' to denote a version of big-Oh that suppresses polynomial factors (in the same fashion that the $\tilde{O}$ notation suppresses logarithmic factors), and so can write $f(k) n^{O(1)}$ as $O^*( f(k) )$.
-Observe that the exponent of the $n$ is a constant not dependent on $k$, and so the complexity is polynomial in $n$.
-There is a general expectation that a problem admitting an FPT algorithm is ``easy'' as very high-order polynomials are not so likely to occur.
-However, it is important to note that for a problem to be in FPT, it is not enough to just require that ``at any fixed $k$ the problem is polynomial'', because this would also allow high order polynomials which would not be practical.
-(In fact, the associated class of problems solvable in time $O(n^{g(k)})$, where $g(k)$ is an arbitrary computable function of $k$ only, is a larger class called \textbf{XP}.)
+A parameterized problem $\Pi$ can be considered as a set of pairs $(I,k)$ where $I$ is the \emph{problem instance} and $k$ (usually a nonnegative integer) is the \emph{parameter}. $\Pi$ is called \emph{fixed-parameter tractable (FPT)} if membership of $(I,k)$ in $\Pi$ can be decided by an algorithm of runtime $O(f(k)|I|^c)$, where $|I|$ is the size of $I$, $f(k)$ is a computable function of the parameter $k$ only, and $c$ is a constant independent from $k$ and $I$.
+Such an algorithm is called an {\em FPT} algorithm.
+The parameterised algorithmics literature also uses the notation ``O$^*$'' to denote a version of big-Oh that suppresses polynomial factors in both $k$ and $|I|$ (in the same fashion that the $\tilde{O}$ notation suppresses logarithmic factors), and so we can write $f(k) |I|^{O(1)}$ as $O^*( f(k) )$.
+There is a general expectation that a problem admitting an FPT algorithm is ``easy'' as high-order polynomials are not so likely to occur.

+When the decision time is replaced by the much more powerful $|I|^{O(f(k))},$ we obtain the class XP, where each problem is polynomial-time solvable for any fixed value of $k.$ There is a hierarchy of parameterized complexity classes between FPT and XP (for each integer $t\ge 1$, there is a class W[$t$]):

+For the definition of classes W[$t$], see, e.g.,~\cite{DoFe13}.
+Due to a number of results obtained on the topic, it is widely believed that FPT$\neq$W[1], i.e.\ no W[1]-hard problem admits an FPT algorithm~\cite{DoFe13}.

+Note that, in general, the WSP parameterized by the number of steps $k$ is W[1]-hard \cite{WaLi10}, but the WSP with only user-independent constraints is FPT \shortcite{CoCrGaGuJo14}.
+For more information on parameterized algorithms and complexity, see, e.g., \cite{DoFe13}.